Proto:Sonic the Hedgehog (Genesis)

 - 6 Music

 Normally, only eight stages are playable without the Level Select.
 In order: Green Hill Acts 1-3, Marble Acts 1-3, Sparkling Act 1, and Star Light Act 1.
-This disproves the long-held theory, based on the REV00 level select (which also happens to match this build, different Zone names notwithstanding), that the level order was rearranged late in development.
+This disproves the long-held theory, based on the level select of the original "REV00" US release (which also happens to match this build, different Zone names notwithstanding), that the level order was rearranged late in development.

 Final Zone isn't available in the Level Select, and levels use their early names.
 Every Zone contains many differences in the layouts themselves.